SteeltoeOSS/Documentation/docs/8-security/resource-protection-using-jwt.md

 **Note**: **Each setting above must be prefixed with `security:oauth2:client`**.

 The samples and most templates are already set up to read from `appsettings.json`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Cloud Foundry

 As mentioned earlier. you can use a couple of OAuth2 services (such as UAA Server or Pivotal SSO) on Cloud Foundry.
 Rather than explaining how to create and bind OAuth2 services to your app here, we recommend that you read the documentation provided by each of the service providers.

 Regardless of which provider you choose, once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Add Cloud Foundry JwtAuthentication